sarahlehman/smalltownkitten/content/post/10-reasons-why-you-dont-want-to-sleep-with-me.md

 space I am given with extreme ease.

 5\.
 I often feel the need to burrow my feet under something.
 I guess also for warmth?
-The something usually ends up being Justin’s legs.
+The “something” usually ends up being Justin’s legs.
 A pillow just doesn’t have the same weight.
-Don’t forget that I’m also rubbing my feet together *while* I’m burrowing.
-These two motions are happening simultaneously and it’s not exactly comfortable for the person on the receiving end.
+Don’t forget that I’m also rubbing my feet together.
+So the rubbing and burrowing motions are happening simultaneously and I’ve been informed it’s not exactly comfortable for the person on the receiving end.

 6\.
 Once I’m asleep, I snore very loudly.
 Justin has heard my parents snore and says I sound just like them.
 We are a family of chainsaws.